A categorical semantics for causal structure: Introduction

 In recent years, it has been asked whether, and to what extent, concepts from classical causal reasoning can be transferred to quantum theory, or more generalised theories of interacting processes.
 A major obstacle to employing classical techniques comes from the presence of \textit{quantum non-locality}, i.e., the possibility of correlations observed between distant, non-communicating agents which cannot be explained by a classical common cause.
 Indeed, Wood and Spekkens showed that quantum theory allows correlations which admit no faithful classical causal model~\cite{WoodSpekkens}.
 Roughly speaking, this means that any attempt to na\"ively reproduce quantum correlations with a classical causal model will necessarily include spurious causal relationships.
 Hence, there have been numerous attempts to extend classical causal models to quantum~\cite{PienaarBrukner,CostaShrapnel,AllenCommonCause} or even more general~\cite{HLP} models.

 In the context of quantum theory, causal relationships between inputs and outputs to quantum processes have been expressed in a variety of ways.
 Perhaps the simplest are in the form of non-signalling constraints, which guarantee that distant agents are not capable of sending information faster that the speed of light, e.g., to affect each other's measurement outcomes \cite{BGNP}.
 Quantum strategies \cite{QGames} and more recently quantum combs \cite{QuantCircArch} offer a means of expressing more intricate causal relationships, in the form of chains of causally ordered inputs and outputs.
 Furthermore, it has been shown recently that one can formulate a theory that is locally consistent with quantum theory yet assumes no fixed background causal structure \cite{ViennaIndef}.
 Interestingly, such a theory admits \textit{indefinite} causal structures.
 Namely, it allows one to express processes which inhabit a quantum superposition of causal orders.
-If physically realisable, such processes can outperform any theory that demands a fixed causal ordering in certain non-local games such as `guess your neighbour's input' \cite{ViennaIndef} and quantum computational tasks such as single-shot channel discrimination \cite{QSwitch}.
-Perhaps even more surprisingly, it has been shown recently that, in the presence of three or more parties, causal bounds can be violated even within a theory that behaves locally like classical probability theory \cite{WolfClassicalMulti}.
-The key ingredient in studying (and varying) causal structures of processes is the development of a coherent theory of \textit{higher order causal processes}.
-That is, if we treat local agents (or events, laboratories, etc.) as first order causal processes, then the act of composing these processes in a particular causal order should be treated as a second-order process.